Verdagon/Vale/docs/Generics.md

 `SomeStruct.x` (of the template) is of type SomeStruct$0.
 We did a substitution to go from SomeStruct$0 to int.

-If we don't do that substitution, then a SomeStruct$0 creeps into our `genFunc` and wreaks absolute havoc, because then we're likely confusing it with genFunc's own placeholder, `genFunc$0`.
+If we don't do that substitution, then a `SomeStruct$0` creeps into our `myFunc` and wreaks absolute havoc, because then we're likely confusing it with myFunc's own placeholder, `myFunc$0`.

 This is the reason we prefix placeholders with the name of their container (both in FullNameT and here in the docs when talking about them).